 Street Fighter III: 2nd Impact

-REVIEWFollowing Capcom's tradition with the Street Fighter series, Street Fighter III receives its first fan-anticipated update!
-SFIII: 2nd Impact adds 3 new characters: Hugo, Akuma, and Urien...
-Yang also received a brand new moveset (instead of simply being a copy of Yun), technically making him the 4th new character in the game.
+REVIEWFollowing Capcom's long-running tradition with the Street Fighter series, Street Fighter III: New Generation received its first update with SFIII: 2nd Impact!
+2nd Impact adds 3 new characters: Hugo, Urien, and Akuma.
+Returning Kung-Fu skater and brother to Yun, Yang, also received a brand new moveset and playstyle (instead of being a carbon copy of Yun).
+This technically makes Yang the 4th new character in the game, and thus, offering a much more vibrant roster than SF3: New Generation.

-The most notable new addition to SF3's line-up is the massive pro-wrestler, Hugo... or "Andore" as old school Capcom fans knew him from Capcom's classic arcade hit, Final Fight.
-It should be noted that SF3: New Generation didn't really have a "big" guy besides Alex, so Hugo definitely filled the role as the new BIG guy in Street Fighter... and damn is he big.
-Hugo also shows off some impressively smooth animation for such a big character sprite.
+Even though Akuma & Urien can be called "sprite clones" (because they use the base animations of other fighters), the newcomers still have a handful of unique moves and animate with incredible fluidity... not to mention they definitely have unique play-styles.
+But easily the most head-turning new addition to SF3's line-up is the massive pro-wrestler, Hugo... or "Andore" as old school Capcom fans knew him from the classic arcade hit, Final Fight.
+It should be noted that SF3: New Generation didn't really have a "big" guy besides Alex, so Hugo definitely filled the role as the new BIG guy in Street Fighter... and damn is most definitely BIG.
+In terms of 2D animation, Hugo also shows off some amazingly smooth animation for such a huge character sprite.
+Hugo's lumbering, sloppy pro-wrestling fighting style definitely makes a statement, and looks like nothing we've ever seen before in the fighting game realm.

-With a more well rounded roster, the gameplay of SF3 has become more fun and even slightly more technical thanks to some new gameplay enhancements.
+Along with a more diverse roster, SF3's has become more technical thanks to some new gameplay enhancements.
 "EX Specials" have been added in, which allow players to use their Super Gauge energy to make character's special moves faster and/or more powerful.
-Players still select from 3 Super Arts, but now have the choice of using their Super Art, or using EX Specials to mix things up.
+Players still select from three different Super Arts per character, but now have the choice of spending meter on their Super Art, or using several EX Specials to mix things up.

-Hugo is tired of being just a random Final Fight baddie.
+Hugo tired of being a random Final Fight baddie.

-Graphically, 2nd Impact is just as superb as the prequel.
-The character artwork was borrowed from the first game (which is badass enough to be re-used), and of course the new characters were drawn in the same awesome "sketchy" style, which really sets the series apart from others from an artistic point of view.
-2nd Impact presents a variety of brand new, hand-drawn stages, and some of the classic returning backgrounds feature new visual elements (and catchy new BGMs).
+Graphically, 2nd Impact is one of Capcom's finest, and easily one of the best looking 2D fighters of the time.
+The returning character artwork was borrowed from the first game (and is definitely badass enough to be reused), but of course, the new characters were drawn in the same awesome "sketchy" style, which really sets the series apart from others artistically.
+This not only includes character select portraits but also win & loss artworks after battles (still and amazing presentation).
+2nd Impact also shows off a variety of new hand-drawn stages, with several classic returning backgrounds featuring new visual elements (and new BGMs).

 New York rooftop battle... epic stage & BGM!